pastilkaxo/pastilkaxo/README.md

 ### Sup! ✌️

-My name is Vlad, 20 years old .
+My name is Vlad, 21 years old .
 I'am a beginer developer in the IT field 😎 .
-I am actively studying languages such as JavaScript, React/Redux, C#, TypeScript and Apex
+I am actively studying languages such as JavaScript, React/Redux, C#, TypeScript, C++.
-Also studying for Salesforce App Builder's certification 🔍

 At the moment I am striving for new knowledge🏃